Rajpratik71/Mininet-wiki/FAQ.md

 to see where the X11 forwarding is failing.

-If this seems too complicated, you can simply run X11 in the VM console window First, log in to the VM in its console window (i.e. type directly into the VM window without using `ssh`.)
+**If this seems too complicated, you can simply run X11 in the VM console window!**

+First, log in to the VM in its console window (i.e. type directly into the VM window without using `ssh`.)
 Then, install `xinit` (and its dependencies) and a window manager of your choice (I picked `flwm` because it's small - you may prefer `metacity` or some other window manager):

     sudo apt-get install xinit flwm